buildingblocs/2018/event/index.md

 ## Fringe Games

 Play games written in Python while getting to know other participants!
-Battleship, Dots and Boxes, Snake, Space Invaders, Sudoku, Card games, the possibilities are boundless!
+Battleship, Dots and Boxes, Snake, Space Invaders, Sudoku, Card games...the possibilities are boundless!
 More details on Fringe Games will be uploaded.

 ## Lightning Talks